NinjaXYo/calculator2/README.md

-# My calculator made using python
+# My calculator made using python and tkinter